qor/doc/metas/text-input.md

 ## Text input

-It is rendered by the attributes type by default.
+It is rendered by the attribute's type by default, for example given the follwing code:

 ```
 type User struct {